 Hailing from a family business of luxury bags, I have a lifelong appreciation of the beauty and quality of high-end craftsmanship and materials, but the price points of these beautiful goods felt elusive to me, and many other working women.
 I saw a need for beautifully designed, well-made everyday bags from sustainable materials and sought to fill that gap in the market with the launch of MAIKA.

 At the heart of every adventure I embark upon, I have always felt that an open mind and a sense of play and curiosity is crucial to self growth.
 MAIKA represents that leap of faith: to always push the creative envelope; to represent thoughtful, evocative design that touches the heart and motivates a call to action.

 I have been fortunate to have my work recognized by the Today Show, Real Simple, O magazine, and numerous blogs and publications.
 I authored my first book, “Packaging Your Crafts” published by Lark Crafts.
-Inspired by a series of personal challenges and the courage of my daughter, Maika, I am currently working on my second book (May 2021) “Eat Cake and 99 Other Small Acts of Happiness” won the Benjamin Franklin Gold medal Award in 2022.
+Inspired by a series of personal challenges and the courage of my daughter, Maika, my second book “Eat Cake and 99 Other Small Acts of Happiness” won the Benjamin Franklin Gold medal Award in 2022.

 Sign up to get the latest on sales, new releases and more …